ohata-toast/CDN/en/console-guide.md

 > Accordingly, even if it is cached during TTL at cache DNS server or suspension/resumption is completed, immediate suspension/resumption may not work depending on DNS transfer.

 > **[Caution] Suspending CDN Service Integrated with Issued Certificate**
-> When a CDN service integrated with certificate is suspended, the certificate cannot be renewed. 인증서가 연동된 CDN 서비스를 일시정지 하는 경우, 인증서 갱신이 불가합니다.
+> When a CDN service integrated with certificate is suspended, the certificate cannot be renewed.
-> Please resume CDN before **Start Day of Certificate Renewal** from **Certificate Management** > Certificate List. 의 **인증서 갱신 시작일** 이전에 CDN 서비스를 재시작하시기 바랍니다.
+> Please resume CDN before **Start Day of Certificate Renewal** from **Certificate Management** > Certificate List.
-> A certificate is allowed to be renewed for 5 days after start day of renewal, and a suspension during the period may cause the certificate to be expired. 인증서 갱신 시작일로 부터 5일 동안은 인증서 갱신 기간이므로 해당 기간에 일시정지를 하면 인증서가 만료될 수 있으므로 유의하시기 바랍니다.
+> A certificate is allowed to be renewed for 5 days after start day of renewal, and a suspension during the period may cause the certificate to get expired.

 ### Delete CDN